Innovations in energy efficiency technology are leading to a more sustainable energy landscape.

-The benefits of energy efficiency are not limited to developed nations, and in fact energy efficiency innovation technology could prove even more important and useful in the developing world.
+The benefits of energy efficiency are not limited to developed nations, and in fact technological innovations in energy efficiency solutions could prove even more important and useful in the developing world.
 Energy usage and greenhouse gas emissions are rising quickly in emerging economies and at the current rate, emerging economies could soon make up the majority of global energy consumption.
 At the same time, a key problem in these economies is a lack of access to reliable, affordable energy for many households.
 There’s a misconception that energy conservation could slow development progress in these nations.
-However, investment in energy efficient infrastructure in emerging economies presents an opportunity to effectively skip over the implementation of more energy taxing technologies that would otherwise be necessary to build infrastructure.
+However, investment in energy efficient infrastructure in emerging economies presents an opportunity to effectively skip over the implementation of more energy taxing technologies that would otherwise be necessary to build infrastructure and drive economic growth.
 Adoption of the right technologies in emerging economies could allow these countries to ensure faster development.

 Innovations in energy efficiency technology